 To provide a code contribution for an issue you will need to set up your own fork of the SuiteCRM repository, make your code changes, commit the changes and make a Pull Request to the appropriate branch on the SuiteCM repository.
 See our Quick Guide to Fork SuiteCRM.
 Once you have set up your forked repository you can begin making commits to the project.

 First, determine which base branch your bug fix should use.
-If your

 Separate each issue fix into a new branch in your repository (Either

 hotfix branch) and name it with the issue

 hotfix-7.10.x with the following git command:

 git checkout -b bugfix_3062 upstream/hotfix-7.10.x

 When committing to your individual bugfix branch, it helps to follow the message format below:

 Fixed #1234 - <the subject of the issue>